-Earlier this month, the Swiss watchmaking house Jaquet Droz has presented its piece unique: the Museum Pocket Watch.
-The watch was literally built around a time-worn 18th century movement that was lovingly (and also painstakingly) restored to its present glory in JD own workshops.
-Originally missing certain vital parts, the restored mechanism, as archaic as it is, looks magnificent and stately inside its massive 18-carat red gold body.
+Earlier this month, Jaquet Droz has presented its piece unique: the Museum Pocket Watch.
+It was literally built around a time-worn 18th-century movement that was lovingly (and also painstakingly) restored to its present glory in JD own workshops.
+Originally missing certain vital parts, the restored mechanism, as archaic as it is, looks magnificent and stately inside its massive 18-karat red gold body.

 As you can see on the photo above, the movement that powers the piece has an extra degree of freedom: after the front cover is up, you can also “open” the mechanism to admire the beautifully decorated tourbillon escapement, as well as the usual set of polished and heat blued screws and hands.

 As far as I understand, the watch will be put on display in the Jaquet Droz Museum, which brings me neatly to the next news.
 In a couple of weeks, from September 30 to November 12, the Swiss watchmaker will bring its Enchanted Journey Exhibit this fall to The Shops at Crystals in Las Vegas.
 At the event that celebrates JD’s 275 years in business, the company will demonstrate some of their most interesting timepieces (modern, as well as antique), and will also put on display “the skillful artistry of hand engraving and miniature painting on watch dials” of their master artist.